TransactionWorldAI/transactpay-wordpress/README.md

-# transactpay
+# Transactpay
-the official woocommerce plugin for tramsact pay.
+the official woocommerce plugin for Transactpay.

 ## Development Dependencies